lars-t-hansen/moz-sandbox/swat/MANUAL.md

    Allocate a new instance of ClassName and initialize its fields with the expressions.
 Every field must have an initializer.

+TypeTest   ::= (is ClassName Expr)

+   Expr must have static class type T where T is a supertype or subtype of ClassName.

+   Let V be the value of Expr.
+If T is a subtype of ClassName, or if V's dynamic type is ClassName or a subtype of ClassName then return 1, otherwise 0.

+TypeCast   ::= (as ClassName Expr)

+   Expr must have static class type T where T is a supertype or subtype of ClassName.

+   Let V be the value of Expr.
+If T is a subtype of ClassName, or if V's dynamic type is ClassName or a subtype of ClassName then return V, with static type ClassName; otherwise trap.

 Builtin    ::= (Operator Expr ...)
 Operator   ::= Number-op | Int-op | Float-op | Conv-op | Ref-op